tarchur/tarchur.github.io/index.md

 ---
 ## Tarchur's GitHub pages site

-Welcome to Tarchur's github pages site.
+Welcome to Tarchur's GitHub pages site.

 This site uses the minimalistic jekyll theme.
+The pages are written in markdown.

 ### Projects:
 - Electronic spinning wheel project